ITU-AI-ML-in-5G-Challenge/Rafael-Zimmermann-s-AI-ML-Solution-for-5G-Energy-Consumption-Modelling-Challenge/README.md

 The main approach used to ensure a top-10 placement was to initially accept the data leakage, and then validate with a code that had no data leakage at all.
 This was done because it was clear that the top-ranked participants had scores far lower than what would be possible without data leakage.
 Therefore, I chose this approach to genuinely track my progress and understand my standing in the competition.

 My final submission was completely free of data leakage.
-This notebook can execute the three main models created for the competition:
+The notebook can execute the three main models created for the competition:

 1. Data Leakage + Subsampling
 >* LB public = 0.050252038